milvus-io/milvus-docs/site/en/getstarted/with_gpu/install_cluster-helm-gpu.md

 {{tab}}

-# Install Milvus Cluster with Helm
+# Install Milvus Cluster with GPU Support

 This topic describes how to install Milvus standalone using Kubernetes with CPU-only and GPU support.